What is aortic dissection?

 conditions that affect blood vessel wall integrity such as Marfan syndrome and the vascular subtype of Ehlers–Danlos syndrome.

-Diagnosis of aortic dissection is made using CT scan, magnetic resonance imaging (MRI)
+Diagnosis of aortic dissection is made using CT scan, magnetic resonance imaging (MRI) or echocardiography.

 How is aortic dissection treated?

 The treatment of aortic dissection depends on the part of the aorta involved.
-Surgery is usually required for dissections that involve the closer to the heart , while dissections of the part further away from the heart may be treated with blood pressure lowering only.
+Surgery is usually required for dissections that involve the closer to the heart, while dissections of the part further away from the heart may be treated with blood pressure lowering only.

 Surgery for aortic dissection